marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c++-language/backwards-compatibility.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: Backwards Compatibility, ARM [Annotated C++ Reference Manual]

 .. _backwards-compatibility:

-.. index:: Backwards Compatibility

-.. index:: ARM [Annotated C++ Reference Manual]

 Backwards Compatibility
 ***********************